-We’ve learned a set of best practices for integrating testing from our diverse experience working in software applications.
+We’ve learned a set of best practices for integrating testing from our diverse software engineering experience.
 Here’s it:

 Start integration testing as early as possible

-The traditional waterfall development process is to conduct unit testing before integration testing since bug fixes at later stages can result in costly affairs.
+The traditional waterfall development method conducts unit testing before integration testing since bug fixes at later stages can result in costly affairs.